-Watercourse Classification Roads, Landings, Decking and Bared Areas Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Dared Areas Tree Felling Equipment Operation Intermittent Not permitted within 30 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
+Watercourse Classification Roads, Landings, Decking and Bared Areas Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Tree Felling Equipment Operation Intermittent Not permitted within 30 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
 Buffer of brush and lesser vegetation to be left undisturbed along the channel; Width of buffer shall vary according to soils, topographical breaks, water source areas and fisheries values.
 Trees shall be felled so they do not enter watercourses, unless otherwise approved by Alberta.
 Should slash or debris enter the watercourse, immediate removal is required without the machine entering the watercourse.
 Heavy equipment may operate within 20 m only during frozen or dry periods.
 No skidding through watercourse except on snow/ice bridge or logfill.
 Crossings must be planned with adequate crossings to be removed on completion of operations.
 Where fish and spawning movements have been identified, special crossings that do not obstruct upstream fish passage or cause stream siltation may be required.
-Ephemeral Construction not permitted within a watercourse or water source area.
-Buffer of undisturbed vegetation in wet gullies, Class "A" and "B" waterbody tributaries to be left undisturbed.
-Accumulations of slash and debris to be removed progressively Skidding restrictions apply on Class "A" and "B" waterbody tributaries; Skidding shall only be during dry or frozen conditions; Temporary crossings to be removed on completion of operations; On Class "A" and "B" waterbody tributaries, special crossing structures that do not cause stream siltation may be required.
+Ephemeral Construction not permitted within a watercourse or water source area, or within 2 km upstream of Class A and 500 m of Class B waterbody.[p Buffer of undisturbed vegetation in wet gullies, Class "A" and "B" waterbody tributaries to be left undisturbed.
+Accumulations of slash and debris to be removed progressively.
+Skidding restrictions apply on Class "A" and "B" waterbody tributaries; Random skidding through watercourse only allowed during dry or frozen conditions.
+Temporary crossings to be removed on completion of operations; On Class "A" and "B" waterbody tributaries, special crossing structures that do not cause stream siltation may be required.
 Lakes (little or no recreation, waterfowl or sportfish potential Not permitted within 100m of high water mark unless specifically approved in the AOP.
 On lakes exceeding 4 ha in area, no disturbance of timber within 100 m of high water mark except where specifically approved in FHP.
 Where approval is granted to remove timber within the 100m zone, no timber shall be removed within 30m of the high water mark.
-For lakes less than 4ha see 7.7.6.2.
 Trees shall be felled so they do not enter watercourses, unless otherwise approved by Alberta.
-Should slash or debris enter the watercourse, immediate removal is required without the machine entering the watercourse If timber removal is approved, no machinery to operate within 20 m of the high water mark.
+Should slash or debris enter the watercourse, immediate removal is required without the machine entering the watercourse.
+If timber removal is approved, no machinery to operate within 40 m of the high water mark.